ragusa-it/ai-handoff-mcp/docs/performance.md

 This guide unifies tuning advice and placeholders for benchmarks to help you meet latency and throughput targets in production.

+Note on legacy docs
+- If a legacy page named performance-tuning.md exists, it is superseded by this page.
+Keep the legacy file with a short note pointing here.

 Goals
 - P95 latency <= 100ms for core tools under nominal load
 - Error rate <= 0.1% sustained